astiskala/adyen-checkout-sample/README.md

 following the example on `.env.default`.

 ```
-# Either "test" or "live"
+# "test", "live", "live-au" or "live-us"
 ENVIRONMENT=test

-# For "live" environment only - see https://docs.adyen.com/development-resources/live-endpoints
+# For "live" environments only - see https://docs.adyen.com/development-resources/live-endpoints
 PREFIX=

-# For "live" environment only, either blank, "au" or "us"
-DC=

 # See https://docs.adyen.com/user-management/how-to-get-the-api-key
 CHECKOUT_APIKEY=